Return J. Meigs Sr.

-Return Jonathan Meigs (born December 28, 1740; died January 28, 1823), a colonel in the Continental Army during the American Revolutionary War, was one of the settlers of the Northwest Territory in what is now the state of Ohio.
-He later served the federal government as an Indian agent working with the Cherokee in southeastern Tennessee.
+Return Jonathan Meigs (December 28, 1740 – January 28, 1823) was a colonel in the Continental Army during the American Revolutionary War, and an early settler of the Northwest Territory.
+He also served as an Indian agent working with the Cherokee in East Tennessee.

-Early life and service in American Revolution
+Early life

 Meigs was born in Middletown, Connecticut, on December 28, 1740, to Jonathan Meigs and Elizabeth Hamlin Meigs.
-Their thirteen children included his brother Josiah Meigs.
+Their 13 children included his brother Josiah Meigs.
 His father was a hatter.
 As a young man, Meigs entered a mercantile business.
 He married Joanna Winborn in 1764.
 Before her death in 1773, they had four children, including Return Jonathan Meigs Jr. In 1774, Meigs married Grace Starr, with whom he had three children, of whom two survived.